 Watch Your Candles

+Candle safety seems like a no brainer, but you can never be too careful!
 When using candles, be smart about their placement.
 Never leave an open flame unattended or near children.
 Extinguish candles before leaving the room or going to sleep.

 Be Wary of Smoking Indoors